longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 # Requirements

-For the utilization of encrypted volumes, it is essential to have the `dm_crypt` kernel module loaded and ensure the installation of `cryptsetup` on your worker nodes.
+To use encrypted volumes, ensure that the `dm_crypt` kernel module is loaded and that `cryptsetup` is installed on your worker nodes.

 # Setting up Kubernetes Secrets and StorageClasses